Sea Run Brown Trout

 Fishing days are spent shallow wading and walking the banks.
 Single or two-handed rods are both equally effective and make the lodge a fantastic place to visit for those without spey experience.

 Kau Tapen Lodge (Patagonia), like Villa Maria, offers anglers multiple pools per angler per day.
-Only two anglers and their guide per beat with four to eight pools per beat – no beat is fished twice to ensure a productive & sustainable fishery.
+Only two anglers and their guide per beat with four to eight pools per beat – no beat repeated to ensure a productive & sustainable fishery.
 But that all means one thing… there is a lot of water to cover each day!

 Fishing at Kau Tapen Lodge (Patagonia)

-Kau Tapen Lodge (Patagonia) can easily be fished with a 7 or 8 weight rod or with a two-hander.
+Guests can easily fish Kau Tapen Lodge (Patagonia) with a 7 or 8-weight rod or a two-hander.

 Each week starts with an evening warm-up session -most anglers will catch a trout or two the first night they arrive.

-The Rio Grande features a natural design an instream architecture perfectly suited for Spey rods.
-Mending and controlling your line is easier with a 2-hander and we recommend using 7- to 9-weights rods from 12 to 15 feet long.
+The Rio Grande features a natural design and instream architecture suited for Spey rods.
+Mending and controlling your line is easier with a 2-hander, and we recommend using 7- to 9-weights rods from 12 to 15 feet long.
 If you’re new to Spey casting, the guides are expert instructors and will help you learn quickly.

-Top Tip: take a few spey casting lessons prior to arriving at the Río Grande & you will love yourself for it.
+Top Tip: take a few spey casting lessons before arriving at the Río Grande & you will love yourself for it.